fschwiet/ManyConsole/readme.md

 NDesk.Options is a great library for processing command-line parameters.
 ManyConsole extends NDesk.Options to allow building console applications that support separate commands.

+If you are not familiar with NDesk.Options, you should start by using that: http://www.ndesk.org/Options.
+Add ManyConsole when you feel the urge to differentiate commands (you'll still need the NDesk.Options usage).

 ManyConsole provides a console interface for the user to list available commands, call and get help for each.

 To use ManyConsole: